What is Household Organics recycling?

 How much does this service cost?

-Because you are removing a large percentage of material from your garbage cart and placing it in your organics/yard waste cart, you may be able to down-size your garbage cart by one cart size (ie. 64 gal to 35 gal).
-By “right-sizing” your garbage cart to better represent what you actually throw away, you can save money and use that savings to pay for organics recycling service and a portion of the yard waste service.
+When you separate organics, you remove a large percentage of material from your garbage cart (food waste and non-recyclable paper).
+You may be able to down-size your garbage cart by one cart size (ie. 64 gal to 35 gal).
+By “right-sizing” your garbage cart to better represent what you actually throw away, you can save money.
+No curbside pickup service for household organics is currently offered to Jordan residents.

 How does it work?

 Line your kitchen collection container or small bucket (ice cream bucket) with a paper bag or compostable bag (no plastic bags).
 This will help keep your container clean.
-Collect food scraps and other compostable materials listed below.
-Empty your organics into the organics recycling cart provided by Dick’s Sanitation Inc. Place your organics cart at the curb on your regular collection day.
+Collect food scraps and other compostable materials listed here.
+At any time, drop off your organic waste at the drop off site at the Jordan Police Department (705 Syndicate Street).

 Will it smell?

 Organics won’t smell any more than your garbage smells.
-Remember that with organics recycling, you’re simply moving the organics materials from your garbage cart into your organics cart.
+Remember that with organics recycling, you’re simply moving the organics materials from your garbage cart into your organics container.

 Composting your organic material is nature’s way of recycling.
 Composting takes a perceived waste and turns it into something of value.
 Instead of going to the landfill or incinerator, organic material can be treated as a resource that replenishes soils, reduces erosion, prevents polluted storm water runoff from contaminating wetlands, lakes and streams and prevents climate change by capturing carbon dioxide and preventing methane (greenhouse gas) generated when food waste is landfilled.